-At least 6 credits must come from a course that satisfies the written English requirement (see page 80).
-[ENGx111 English Composition, ENG 101 English Composition, ENG 201 Writing for the Professions]
+At least 6 credits must come from courses or exams that satisfy the written English requirement (see page 79).
+[ENGx111 English Composition, ENG 101 English Composition, ENG 102 English Composition II, ENG 201 Writing for the Professions]

 You must successfully complete at least 9 credits in the humanities, including ethics [BUS 323 Business Ethics, BUSx310 Ethics: Theory and Practice].
 Humanities subjects include, but are not limited to, art, music, literature, foreign language, philosophy, religion, speech, creative writing, and advanced writing.
 Examinations or courses used to satisfy the written English requirement may not be applied toward the humanities requirement.